ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/DICTIONARY_2.md

   - each x_{i} corresponds to the weight of the ith direction a_{i}
     - which is the ith coordinate of b
   - scaling factor of directions.
 Each index of b corresponds to a direction
+  - three cases arise finding the solution to b
+    - 1. b does **NOT** exist in column space of A
+      - so no solution exists
+      - however, *best fits* are possible
+      - common for `over-determined systems of linear equations`
+        - "number of rows is much greater than number of cols"
+    - 2. b does exist in column space of A
+      - A must have linearly independent columns
+      - the solution is unique
+      - when A is square, solution is: $\bar{x} = A^{-1}\bar{b}  $
+    - 3. b occurs in the column space of A
+      - columns of A are linearly dependent
+      - there is an infinite number of solutions
+      - common where number of cols is greater than number of rows

 ### `affine transforms`